zowe/docs-site/docs/user-guide/configure-zos-system.md

 ## Configure address space job naming

-The user ID `ZWESVUSR` that is associated with the Zowe started task `ZWESVSTC` must have `READ` permission for the `BPX.JOBNAME` profile in the `FACILITY` class.
+The user ID `ZWESVUSR` that is associated with the Zowe started task must have `READ` permission for the `BPX.JOBNAME` profile in the `FACILITY` class.
 This is to allow setting of the names for the different z/OS UNIX address spaces for the Zowe runtime components.
 See [Address space names](configure-instance-directory.md#address-space-names).

 To display who is authorized to the profile, issue the following command:
 ```